ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 As controversial and varied as the methodologies for take-home coding interviews are, technical interviews themselves are even more varied.
 In general, I encourage you to follow the same fundamentals: ensure you re collecting signals relevant to the actual job, and be respectful and consid - erate of candidates themselves.

- e classic technical interview, practiced by many of the largest tech companies, involves some form of shared whiteboard experience where the candidate is asked to solve a technical problem in real time. e problems range from the academic, sort an array with some special conditions, to high-level/hand-wavy architecture, design a system to handle 100 million users posting news feed updates.
+The classic technical interview, practiced by many of the largest tech companies, involves some form of shared whiteboard experience where the candidate is asked to solve a technical problem in real time. e problems range from the academic, sort an array with some special conditions, to high-level/hand-wavy architecture, design a system to handle 100 million users posting news feed updates.

- e classic interview approach must work for the big companies, as they continue to use it year after year, but I don t see how they work at a startup. ey re often overly broad, or overly narrow, and thus difficult to score fairly. e academic questions are rarely correlated with the types of problems one solves on a daily basis on the job.
+The classic interview approach must work for the big companies, as they continue to use it year after year, but I don t see how they work at a startup. ey re often overly broad, or overly narrow, and thus difficult to score fairly. e academic questions are rarely correlated with the types of problems one solves on a daily basis on the job.

 Most damning, they re not setting candidates up to be successful in the interview environment.
 After all, I m sure there are very few engi - neers at the big companies writing array-sorting algorithms as part of their day job.

- e methodology I outline in this chapter represents an alternative approach I've seen and used myself successfully in a startup environment.
+The methodology I outline in this chapter represents an alternative approach I've seen and used myself successfully in a startup environment.

 METHODOLOGY